gama1221/react-typescript-project-management-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to Microverse having such opportunity
+I would like to thank typescript for additional features to javascript

 <p align="right">(<a href="#readme-top">back to top</a>)</p>